NEP Denali’s 4K Beast Yukon Targets the Entertainment Market

 The unit is equipped with a 256-port Riedel Intercom system for comms, adds an Evertz 5601 sync generator with auto change, and provides plenty of SMPTE fiber cabling (eight 500-ft., 12 350-ft., 18 200-ft., 20 100-ft. cables) for a standard production.

 NEP’s Denali division has established itself as the gold standard in entertainment-production support.
-In fact, its flagship mobile unit, California, has served as the host for the production behind each of the past two Super Bowl halftime shows, including last year’s epic presentation by Lady Gaga at NRG Stadium in Houston.
+In fact, California, has served as the host for the production behind each of the past six Super Bowl halftime shows, including last year’s epic presentation by Lady Gaga at NRG Stadium in Houston.
 Yukon is prepared to take on many such entertainment assignments in the very near future.